jaanga/jaanga.github.io/demo/mm/readme.md

 ### [Moving Materials Logo Play R1 - Demo - Full Screen]( http://jaanga.github.io/demo/mm/mm-logo/mm-logo-play-r1.html )

-* Play a step-by-step construction
+* Play a step-by-step construction animation

 ### [Kallax 2x2 Play R1 - Demo - Full Screen]( http://jaanga.github.io/demo/mm/kallax-2x2/kallax-2x2-play-r1.html )

-* Play a step-by-step construction
+* Play a step-by-step construction animation
+* The order of the steps does not yet follow the Ikea assembly manner order

 _There is a fun bug right now: Click play and rotate - then click on some of the parts.
 Lots of action starts to happen!_

 _2015-11-28_